Earth Tribe launches as new education initiative for environmental action

 The launch of the Earth Tribe, which coincides with World Environment Day, is designed to ensure that Scouting continues to offer a relevant and self-progressive education experience that tackles some of the most pressing environmental challenges facing our planet, such as the urgency of climate change, reliance on fossil fuels, rising consumption habits, and a loss of nature and biodiversity.

-The new initiative is the result of extensive input and contributions from young people, educational experts, volunteers and nearly 100 National Scout Organizations (NSOs) from across the Movement.
+The new initiative is the result of extensive input and contributions from youth, educational experts, volunteers and nearly 100 National Scout Organizations (NSOs) from across the Movement.
 These insights were gathered during the 24th World Scout Jamboree, World Non-Formal Education Forum, Regional Scout Conferences, and a recent workshop on the future of education in Scouting.

 Whether at home or in the community, Scouts and Adult Leaders are invited to join the global Earth Tribe community by taking part in a series of Earth Tribe Challenges focused on four learning paths related to environment and sustainability.
 Among the first Challenges to be featured as part of the Earth Tribe are the Champions for Nature Challenge designed in partnership with WWF, the Tide Turners Plastic Challenge designed in partnership with UN Environment, and the Scouts Go Solar Challenge designed in partnership with Solafrica.